Solution theory of fractional SDEs in complete subcritical regimes: A priori estimates and stochastic sewing

 \begin{remark} The case $m=\infty$ can be handled with an appropriate stopping argument, see \cite[Lemma~2.4]{gerencser2020regularisation}.
 This can be used to derive similar bounds for processes that are not exact solutions (for example Picard iterates), but we do not need this generality. \end{remark}

 The next ingredient is an a priori estimate for $\alpha<0$, analogous to Lemma \ref{lem:drift-regularity}.
 Recall that for any adapted process $\varphi$, by \eqref{eq:conditional replacement} one has

 in the distributional case, we will directly bound the latter quantity.
-Unlike Lemma \ref{lem:drift-regularity}, here we cannot allow for any $q\in(2,\infty]$ and subcritical $\alpha$, rather we impose the following stronger assumption:

-\begin{remark} As mentioned, condition \eqref{eq:condition-existence} will be only used for treating $\alpha<0$, so $H<1$ is not a real restriction as it follows from the first condition on $\alpha$.
-Note further that in the case $q\in (1,2]$, \eqref{eq:condition-existence} reduces to \eqref{eq:main exponent}.
-In the case $q\in(2,\infty)$, the a priori estimate below will be also relevant in Section \ref{sec:weak-compactness}, where we establish existence of weak solutions in a regime where uniqueness is not known.
+Unlike Lemma \ref{lem:drift-regularity}, here we cannot allow for any $q\in(2,\infty]$ and subcritical $\alpha$, rather we need to impose the stronger condition \eqref{eq:condition-existence}, which was introduced just before Theorem \ref{thm:weak-existence-intro}. \begin{remark} As mentioned in Remark \ref{rem:other-condition-intro}, for $q\in (1,2]$, condition \eqref{eq:condition-existence} reduces to \ref{eq:main exponent}.
+For $q\in(2,\infty)$, the a priori estimate below will be relevant in Section \ref{sec:weak-compactness}, where we establish existence of weak solutions in a regime where the uniqueness is not known.
 Contrary to Lemma \ref{lem:drift-regularity}, the proof of Lemma \ref{lem:apriori-estim} will rely on stochastic sewing techniques.
 We could use the upcoming very general (but quite technical) Lemma \ref{lem:SSL1} for this task; but in order to help the intuition, we prefer first to invoke the result from \cite{FHL}, whose statement is simpler, and postpone the application of Lemma \ref{lem:SSL1} to where it is truly needed (e.g. Lemma \ref{lem:integral-estimates}). \end{remark}

 \begin{lemma} Assume \eqref{eq:condition-existence} and in addition $\alpha<0$.
 Let $b\in L^q_tC^1_x$ and let $X$ be the unique strong solution to \eqref{eq:SDE} for some initial condition $x_0\in\R^d$; set $w:=w_{b,\alpha,q}$ and $\varphi=X-B^H$.
 Then for any $m\in [1,\infty)$ there exists a constant $N=N(m,d,\alpha,q,H,\| b\|_{L^q_t C^\alpha_x})$ such that for all $(s,t)\in[0,1]_\leq^2$ one has the bound